 The Kitchen at Storyhouse Chester, Hunter St, Chester, CH1 2AR – Visit Now

-The dishes on offer are ‘inspired by the Levant’, that large area in the Eastern Mediterranean, though it’s easier to describe it as Lebanese tapas.
+The Kitchen at Storyhouse provides a wonderful respite from the Chester crowds, peaceful and relaxed, with a dining area that opens onto a roomy reading space and an atmosphere that blends laid back charm and upbeat excitement.The menu changes for the seasons but dishes are ‘inspired by the Levant’, that large area in the Eastern Mediterranean, although it’s easier to describe it as Lebanese tapas.
 You can choose from half a dozen sections, including salads, meat, seafood, vegetables and so on.

-We open with a couple of small appetisers.
-First, a bowl of impressively plump olives, lightly oiled and topped with springtime herbs.
+Appetisers include plump olives, lightly oiled and topped with springtime herbs.
 The Aleppo pickles are an altogether more dazzling option, brightly-coloured chunks of turnip, cauliflower and beetroot, crisp to the bite with a delicious eye-popping tartness.
 The accompanying chili peppers are nicely marinated, full of garlicky aromas and light on heat.

 Dolma is a Mediterranean classic – stuffed vine leaves, here containing firm slabs of feta cheese, on a couple of thinly-sliced sections of orange scattered with mint leaves.
 The vine leaves are fried and crispy, and combined with the orange and mint make for a truly spectacular mouthful.
 This dish is almost worth a visit on its own.

-The Harissa pork sausage comes highly recommend by our delightfully-engaging and well-informed waitress (the atmosphere here is that all-too-rare combination of laid back charm and upbeat excitement).
+Mujaddara is a bowl of rice and cooked Lebanese lentils, garnished with sautéed onions.
+It might sound simple but it’s packed with deeply satisfying flavours and pairs well with practically every other plate on the menu.
+The Harissa pork sausage comes highly recommended by our well-informed waitress.
 She’s not wrong.
 The sausage meat is fantastic – light on fat and oil, but packed with complex North African flavours – on a bed of hummus-style crushed butter beans, mixed with coriander and parsley.